How Will Having a Child with Down Syndrome Affect My Family?

 Provides support, education, resources, networking and hope to families affected by congenital heart defects

-A support program for parents of children with heart defects, offering resources and a support network
+Supports parents of children with heart defects by providing resources and a support network

 - MUMS: National Parent to Parent Network